-The Long-Term Incentive Programme (LTIP) launched in 2010 for the Management Board takes account of the EU's recommendations on remuneration policies from April 2009, and is based on the performance-based allocation of shares.
-The underlying objective is to align the interests of company management with those of Austrian Post shareholders to achieve a medium- to long-term increase in in shareholder value.
+The Long-Term Incentive Programme (LTIP) launched in 2010 for the Management Board takes account of the EU's recommendations on remuneration policies from April 2009 and is based on the performance-based allocation of shares.
+The underlying objective is to align the interests of company management with those of Austrian Post shareholders to achieve a medium- to long-term increase in shareholder value.
 The LTIP is contingent upon each of the Management Board members making their own one-time investment for the duration of three years and a subsequent one-year retention period.
 The number of shares required for the Management Board member's own investment is calculated on the basis of a pre-defined percentage of the gross fixed salary, divided by the reference average share price in the fourth quarter of the previous year.
 At the beginning of the programme, target values were defined for key performance indicators (total shareholder return, free cash flow and earnings per share), whereby each indicator is considered to be equally important.
 The success in achieving the pre-defined objectives is monitored over a three-year observation period.
-Payment for the LTIP for the years 2013-2015 took place in the 2016 financial year.
+Payment for the LTIP for the years 2014-2016 took place in cash in the 2017 financial year, and ownership of no shares was transferred.
+For this reason, the Annual General Meeting does not resolve upon the LTIP for the Management Board members.

-LTIP 20 13-2015 Own investment LTIP 2013-2015
+LTIP 2014-2016 Own investment LTIP 2014-2016

-Required number of shares Equivalent value in EUR thousand 2 Number of shares held up to Dec.
-31, 2016 Equivalent value in EUR thousand 3 Payment in EUR thousand
+Required number of shares Equivalent value in EUR thousand2 Number of shares held up to Dec.
+31, 2017 Equivalent value in EUR thousand 3 Payment in EUR thousand

-Georg Pölzl 15,548 440 27,054 848 1,114
+Georg Pölzl 13,286 440 27,054 1,028 1,143

-Walter Oblin 6,997 198 9,899 310 520
+Walter Oblin 5,979 198 9,899 376 535

-Walter Hitziger 9,329 264 12,100 379 693
+Walter Hitziger 7,972 264 12,100 460 693

-Peter Umundum 6,997 198 10,827 339 520
+Peter Umundum 5,979 198 10,827 411 535

-2 Basis: average share price in H2 2012
+2 Basis: average share price in H2 2013